covagashi/LazyScriptingEplan/src/ai/Knowledge/eplan_docs/Eplan API/User Guide/API Framework/Add-ons/Unregistration.md

 ## Manual unregistration of an add-on

-After clicking the Add-ons option (as shown in figure 1), the same dialog â as shown in figure 2 â will appear.
+After clicking the Add-ons option (as shown in figure 1), the same dialog ' as shown in figure 2 ' will appear.
 After deactivating the add-on,  the button  will be enabled.

 *Figure 7: Unregister add-ons*